beatgammit/node-squish/README.md

 Squish strives to be as standards compliant as possible.
 The spec used as a reference can be found [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3).

-**Disclaimer:**

-This has only been tested on static HTML files, but there's no reason it shouldn't work on other stuff too.

-If it fails, create an issue; better yet, fork and fix!

 **Note**

 This module can potentially send a 406 error (as per the spec) if the user explicitly tells it to.
-The only way to do this is to set `Accept-Encoding: identity;0` or not set identity and set `Accept-Encoding: *;0`.
-If your clients do that, they deserve to get an error.
+The only ways to do this are to set `Accept-Encoding: identity;0` or to not set identity and set `Accept-Encoding: *;0`.
+If you or your clients do that, the request shall be granted.

+**Disclaimer:**

+Squish assumes that the response hasn't been sent yet.
+Errors will occur if a response is started (by calling writeHead or write) and not ended.
+If this happens, squish will try to give you some useful info then throw an error.

+As always, if something fails, create an issue.
+Better yet, fork and fix!

 How it works
 ------------